thirdweb-dev/shopify-demo-store/README.md

 Then, add the generated private key to your `.env.local` file.
 This will also generate the wallet address associated with that private key, you can use it to mint receipts.

 You can use a generated private key for production if:

 - You're not using NFT receipts
 - You are using NFT receipts and also using gasless, in that case, you'll need to grab the wallet address generated and add it as `Minter / Creator` on the Permissions tab of the NFT Collection you deployed.

 You should be using your private key for production if:

 - You're using NFT receipts and not using gasless.
 It would need to be the same private key you used to deploy the NFT Collection or add that wallet address as `Minter / Creator` on the Permissions tab of the NFT Collection you deployed.

+## Gated Content

+In order to gate specific products using this template, you will have to add a tag to the product in Shopify.
+The tag should be `gated`.
+You can add this tag to any product you want to gate.
+Once you add the tag, any user that purchases another product while signed in will recieve a digital NFT receipt and will be able to access the gated product.